 Research projects involving human subjects often offer a small payment to the research subjects for purposes of recruitment or encouragement for participation in the project.
-Payment can be made using Revolving Funds, Field Advances or Gift Cards.
-They cannot be paid through P2I.
+Please see who qualifies for these payments below.

 A royalty is a payment to the legal owner of a property, patent or copyrighted work for the right to use the intellectual or physical assets owned by the licensor.
 Royalties do not include services.

 What qualifies as a royalty payment?

 - Rights to use/license fees to photographers for use of their photos

 - Usage fees